jansh7784/portfolio-A-Z/Readme.md

 #### Projects Page
 <img src="website_images/ProjectPage.png" width="900">

-# Tushar Tak's Portfolio
+# Ansh Jain's Portfolio

 Welcome to my personal portfolio!
-You can view my portfolio live at [Tushar Tak's Portfolio](https://tushartak17.github.io/Portfolio/).
+You can view my portfolio live at [Tushar Tak's Portfolio](https://jansh7784.github.io/portfolio-A-Z/).

 ## About Me ℹ️
 Dynamic and results-oriented B.Tech student from Swami Keshvanand Institute of Technology, Management & Gramothan (SKIT) Jaipur, specializing in software development.
 Proficient in programming languages such as C, C++, and Java, with a keen interest in leveraging technology to drive innovation.
 Seeking to apply internship experiences to contribute effectively to dynamic projects within a progressive organization.